kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ### Run your project

-Before you import and run your Python code, you'll need to install your project's dependencies.
+Before you import and run your Python code, you'll need to install your project's dependencies on the cluster attached to your notebook.
 Your project has a `requirements.txt` file for this purpose.
-Install the dependencies using the %pip magic command in a new cell in your notebook:
+In your `iris-databricks` notebook on Databricks, install the dependencies by running the following %pip magic command in a new cell:

 ```ipython
 %pip install -r "/Workspace/Repos/<your_username>/iris-databricks/src/requirements.txt"